julienlevasseur/Profiler/README.md

 ## How I'm using it

-Basically I like the idea to run a command that summerize all the env vars I need rather than sourcing a file in a folder that I will have to figure out the location almost every time I need it.
+Basically I like the idea to run a command that summarize all the env vars I need rather than sourcing a file in a folder that I will have to figure out the location almost every time I need it.

 So, I define my cloud providers env vars per profile :

-* Work AWS
+- Work AWS
-* Work OpenStack
+- Work OpenStack
-* Personal AWS
+- Personal AWS
-* Personal Nomad/Consul Cluster
+- Personal Nomad/Consul Cluster
 ...

 In each of these, I have something like :